Washington State Route 706: History

 A wagon road was commissioned by James Longmire between Ashford and hot springs at modern-day Longmire in 1884; its construction a decade later used Coast Salish laborers who had been hired by "Indian Henry", a veteran of the Puget Sound War.
-By 1893, the road had been extended west trough Ashford, but had not reached Elbe.
+By 1893, the road had been extended west through Ashford, but had not reached Elbe.
 In 1901, residents of towns near the new national park lobbied the Pierce County government to construct a modern road to Longmire and later Paradise Valley.
 Mount Rainier National Park was the first national park to allow automobile traffic, beginning in 1907; three years later, a road to Paradise Valley was completed.

 The National Park Highway was established by the state government in 1913 to connect Tacoma to Mount Rainier National Park; it had a branch that followed the existing road through Ashford to the Longmire entrance of the park.
 When the Primary and Secondary Highways were created in 1937, the route of SR 706 became part of the Tacoma – Mount Rainier branch of Primary State Highway 5 (PSH 5 TR).
 PSH 5 TR ran from Primary State Highway 1 (PSH 1) in Tacoma south to Elbe and east to Longmire.
 PSH 5 TR became SR 706 in 1964 during the 1964 highway renumbering, in which the Washington State Department of Transportation (WSDOT) replaced the previous system of Primary and Secondary Highways with a new system called State Routes, which is still in use today.
 In 1990, the Washington State Legislature passed a bill that renamed the highway to the Road to Paradise, to aid tourists in finding Paradise Valley.